How to Plan a San Juan Mountains Elopement (Updated for 2026)

 To get to the San Juans, you can either:

-3. The third option is to fly into Durango.
+The third option is to fly into the even smaller regional airports, like Durango, Telluride, or Gunnison.
 Durango is also a little regional airport to the south of the San Juans, about an hour from Silverton.
-I’d recommend Montrose over Durango because Durango is the most expensive option usually, but this is another option if the other two don’t work out.
+I’d recommend Montrose airport over these airports typically, because these airports are usually more expensive and have less flight times, but this is another option if the other two don’t work out.

 Telluride- $$$$